 New vision technologies, for example, can help manufacturers in all industries detect and interpret much more complex visual input—flagging a small irregularity in a car part or a bad batch of food ingredients, for instance, before they have time to wreak havoc at a larger scale.
 Over time, this can significantly reduce operating costs associated with recalls, quality issues and more.

 Another area ripe for cost-savings is real estate.
 The price of industrial real estate is high and warehousing costs, in particular, remain elevated even as the economy softens.
 Fortunately, companies with warehousing needs can use automation to save on space: Robots allow for this, making it possible to pack inventory tighter and higher, since they’re stronger and more nimble than humans.

 Solution 3: Keep up with collaborative robots and cool tech

 It’s not hard to see that customers appreciate companies that employ technology for quality, convenience and overall experience.
 But did you know your employees want that, too?
 Technologically advanced companies have an easier time attracting and keeping talent, particularly younger employees.
-In fact, about 20 percent of young people said the chance to work with robotics and AI is appealing and 33 percent of millennials said they would like to work with the cutting edge tech.

 There’s a cobot for every industry and application: In healthcare, robots can help ease the load on healthcare workers by completing tasks like transporting used/contaminated supplies; cleaning and disinfecting rooms; and even physically moving patients.
 Automated Mobile Robots (AMRs) in manufacturing and logistics can move heavy objects from one area to another, reducing strain on (and danger to) employees.
 In the service industry, robots are often fun and functional—robot servers or even hotel concierges.